menithya/djangogithubapi/README.md

 -open http://localhost:8000/

--if you don't django not instaled
+-if you don't have django  installed

 -pip install django